You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 Estate planning is the process of making arrangements for everything you own (your assets) and who will take care of your responsibilities if you get seriously ill or die.

-How is an estate plan different from a will?
+How is an estate plan different from a simple will?

 Good question.
 I had this question too.